Fancy Avocado Toast

-- 1 large, thick slice of great-quality bread, toasted
+- 1 large thick slice great-quality sourdough bread toasted

 - Place the egg in a small saucepan and cover with cold water until the water covers the egg by about an inch.
 Bring to a rolling boil.
-Immediately remove the pan from the heat, cover, and set a kitchen timer for 4 minutes (this will produce an egg with a completely set white and a thick, but runny yolk).
+Immediately remove the pan from the heat, cover, and set a kitchen timer for 4 minutes.
+This will produce an egg with a completely set white and a thick, but runny yolk.
 Set up a small bowl of ice water.
 After 4 minutes, transfer the egg to ice water until it is just cool enough to handle.
-Gently tap the egg on a countertop all over and carefully peel (peeling eggs is much easier under running water or in bowl of lukewarm water), being careful not to pierce or accidentally break the yolk, as it will be delicate.
+Gently tap the egg on a countertop all over to break the shell and carefully peel - peeling eggs is much easier under running water or in bowl of lukewarm water - being careful not to pierce or accidentally break the yolk, as it will be delicate.

-- Spoon the avocado mash onto the toast, drizzle lightly with olive oil, add the soft-boiled egg (split with a knife right before serving), and garnish generously with red pepper flakes.
+- Spoon the avocado mash onto the slice of toasted bread, drizzle lightly with olive oil, add the soft-boiled egg (split with a knife right before serving), and garnish generously with red pepper flakes.
 Serve immediately.

 Tips for Success: